Camp Seven Lake Recreation Area

 Directions

-From Rapid River, travel east approximately 14 miles on US-2 to the intersection with Forest Highway 13.
-Turn left and travel north approximately 8.4 miles on Highway 13 to County Road 442.
-Turn right and drive east 7.8 miles to the campground road on the left.
+From Rapid River travel east approximately 14 miles to the intersection of US-2 and Forest Highway 13.
+Turn left and travel north approximately 8.4 miles on Highway 13 to CR 442.
+Turn right (east) and drive 7.8 miles to the campground road on the left (north).

 Amenities